Our Meet Up – Food With Legs

 Please tell us about your wood-fired oven.
 (Recipes, upcoming inspirations, etc.)

-Feast your eyes upon one of the first big meals cooked in our wood oven…a six-course feast in honour of Terry Fox’s Marathon of Hope.
+Feast your eyes upon one of the first big meals cooked in our wood oven…a six-course feast in honor of Terry Fox’s Marathon of Hope.

 Would you consider yourself a wine expert or enthusiast?
 Give us some insight about your thoughts on wine and food.